nickcostanzo-work/bellabeat_case_study/bellabeat_case_study.md

   appealing to demographics who are actively treating sleep habits or are stressed out and need better help managing their stress.

-- We also identified the sweet spot of 3.5 - 5 hours of activity and 6-7
-  hours of sleep a night.
+- We also identified the sweet spot of 3.5 - 5 hours of activity a day and 6-7 hours of sleep a night.
 Since this is an ideal range of both categories, we could come up with a marketing campaign called ‘The 4-7’, or something of that nature, to really highlight this balance.
   And then show how bellabeat products can help users stay on top of